-Projects are evaluated and identities checked.
-We also get clear evidence of community participation and approval from local government officials before grants are approved.
 Larger projects may be funded through staged payments linked to performance milestones.
 Projects are monitored during implementation phase and beyond, and assessment made of their impact after they have been completed.
+We have long term relationships with the communities we work with.
 At all stages, this is recorded in a web-based project database.

-In most years, expenditure is quite well spread across sectors such as education, water, self-help, women's welfare and business, solar, disability and agriculture.
-Since 2014 expenditure breakdown was unusually dominated by the major project to build a Safe House to help combat FGM.
+In most years, expenditure is spread across sectors such as education, water, health, self-help, women's welfare and business, disability and agriculture.

 In its 44th Annual Review for 2019-2020, TDT reported on 31 projects of varying sizes, many showing creative ideas in their concept and implementation.
 In addition we provided £24,500 to support Covid-19 emergency projects.